Kumārajīva

-Kumārajīva (Sanskrit: कुमारजीव; 鳩摩羅什 (鸠摩罗什, Jiūmóluóshí, Chiu^{1} mo^{2} lo^{2} shih^{2}), 344-413 CE) was a Buddhist monk, scholar, missionary and translator from Kucha (present-day Aksu Prefecture, Xinjiang, China).
-Kumārajīva is seen as one of the greatest translators of Chinese Buddhism.
+Kumārajīva 鳩摩羅什 (鸠摩罗什, Jiūmóluóshí, Chiu^{1} mo^{2} lo^{2} shih^{2}), 344-413 CE) was a Buddhist monk, scholar, missionary and translator from the Kingdom of Kucha (present-day Aksu Prefecture, Xinjiang, China).
+Kumārajīva is seen as one of the greatest translators of Chinese Buddhism and a pivotal figure in the development of literary Buddhist Chinese.
 According to Lu Cheng, Kumarajiva's translations are "unparalleled either in terms of translation technique or degree of fidelity".

 Kumārajīva first studied teachings of the Sarvastivadin schools, later studied under Buddhasvāmin, and finally became an adherent of Mahayana Buddhism, studying the Mādhyamaka doctrine of Nāgārjuna.
 After mastering the Chinese language, Kumārajīva settled as a translator and scholar in Chang'an (c.
 401 CE) under the patronage of the Later Qin dynasty during the Sixteen Kingdoms period.
 He was the head of a team of translators which included his amanuensis Sengrui.
 This team was responsible for the translation of many Sanskrit Buddhist texts into Chinese.

 Kumārajīva also introduced the Madhyamaka school of Buddhist philosophy into China which would later be called Sanlun (the "Three Treatise school").

 Life

 Early life

-Kumārajīva was born in the kingdom of Kucha in the Tarim Basin in 344 CE.
-His father was an Indian monk called Kumārāyana who was probably from Kashmir while his mother was a member of the Kucha royal family called Jīva.
+Kumārajīva was born in 344 CE in the Kingdom of Kucha – one of the Tocharian-speaking city-states of the Tarim Basin.
+His father was an Indian monk called Kumārāyana, who was probably from Kashmir or Gandhāra, and his mother, Jīva, was a member of the Kuchean royal family.

 Himself an eminent Buddhist monk, Kumārāyana endeavoured to journey from his native Kashmir to China to spread his Buddhist teachings.
 After crossing the Pamir Mountains, Kumārāyana stopped in Kucha, where he stayed as a guest of the king.
-The king of Kucha was so impressed with Kumārāyana’s ideas that the king proposed the marriage of his younger sister Jīva (also known as Jīvaka), a Kuchan princess and herself a devout Buddhist, to Kumārāyana.
+The king of Kucha was so impressed with Kumārāyana's ideas that the king proposed the marriage of his younger sister Jīva (also known as Jīvaka), a Kuchan princess and herself a devout Buddhist, to Kumārāyana.
 Kumārāyana and Jīva both acquiesced to this marriage.
-It was therefore that Kumārajīva’s father Kumārāyana settled in Kucha, became the royal priest, met Kumārajīva’s mother Jīva who influenced both his own subsequent Buddhist studies and later those of their son, and thereafter begat Kumārajīva.
+It was therefore that Kumārajīva's father Kumārāyana settled in Kucha, became the royal priest, met Kumārajīva's mother Jīva who influenced both his own subsequent Buddhist studies and later those of their son, and thereafter begat Kumārajīva.

 When Kumārajīva was just seven, his mother Jīva joined the Tsio-li nunnery, north of Kucha.
 Beginning at the age of nine, Kumārajīva studied the Agamas and the Sarvastivada Abhidharma under masters in North India, Kashmir, and Kucha: all centers of Sarvastivada monasticism and scholarship.
 He later converted to and studied Mahayana under the Kashmirian Buddhayaśas in Kashgar.

 In Kucha at the age of 20, Kumārajīva received full monastic ordination.
 Around this time he also began to study the Sarvastivada Vinaya and the Madhyamaka philosophy.
 Over his early life, Kumārajīva became a famous figure in Buddhism, known for his breadth of studies and skill in debate.